-----

 A. Hi again.
 Talk to your plating shop or the major plating process providers about the possibility of a trivalent chromate for these zinc diecast parts rather than the somewhat old-fashioned hexavalent chromate processes.

-Small parts can usually be barrel-plated rather than requiring racking, but we don't have info on your parts.
+Small parts can usually be barrel-plated or chromated in a basket or barrel rather than requiring racking, but I don't have a good understanding of your particular parts.

 Regards,